Billel Omrani

-Abdel Slem Billel Omrani (عبد السلام بلال عمراني; born 2 June 1993) is a professional footballer who plays as a forward for Liga I club FCSB.
+Abdel Slem Billel Omrani (عبد السلام بلال عمراني; born 2 June 1993) is a professional footballer who plays as a forward for Greek Super League 2 club Anagennisi Karditsa.

 A product of the Marseille academy, Omrani made his Ligue 1 debut for the club in 2011.
 He amassed ten games for the first team and had a loan stint at Arles-Avignon, before moving to Romania with CFR Cluj in 2016.
 In the latter country, Omrani won seven domestic trophies and was named the league's Foreign Player of the Year in 2019.
 He moved to rivals FCSB on a free transfer in 2022.

 Born in France, Omrani represented the nation at under-17, under-18 and under-19 levels.
 In June 2022, he switched his allegiance to Algeria by making his full debut in a 2–1 friendly win over Iran.

 Club career

 Early career / Marseille

 Omrani joined the youth system of Marseille in 2007, after spells with two amateur clubs in the Moselle area.
 On 19 March 2011, he agreed to a three-year professional contract with the Stade Vélodrome side.

 Omrani was subsequently promoted to the senior squad by manager Didier Deschamps for the 2011–12 season, being assigned the number 25 shirt.
 He made his senior debut by coming on as an 83rd-minute substitute for Alou Diarra in a 1–1 Ligue 1 draw with Brest, on 2 October 2011.